eclipse-hono/hono/tests/readme.md

 ### Running the Tests without starting/stopping the containers

 When running the tests with the `docker.keepRunning` property, the Docker containers will not be stopped and removed once the tests are complete:

 ```sh
 mvn verify -Prun-tests -Ddocker.keepRunning
 ```

-Subsequent test runs can use the running containers and will thereby finish much faster by adding the `useRunningContainers` profile to the maven command:
+Subsequent test runs can use the running containers and will thereby finish much faster by adding the `useRunningContainers` profile to the Maven command:

 ```sh
 mvn verify -Prun-tests,useRunningContainers